 The pandemic forced dance retailers to give up certain ways of doing business.
 But what started as a necessity could end up having unexpected positive results for you and your business.

-It’s one of the great discoveries of the last two years: What we thought were some of the ironclad rules of dance retail turned out to be myths.
+It’s one of the great discoveries of the last few years: What we thought were some of the ironclad rules of dance retail turned out to be myths.
 And these myths were hurting us.
 It’s time to confront them for the lies that they are—and change how we run our stores.

 Retailing Myth No. 1—You must have everything in stock, always.